acts-project/acts/docs/examples/python_bindings.rst

 intend to cover the public API of the python bindings.
 A set of tests also executed the standalone example scripts.

-To run these python based tests, ``pytest`` needs to be installed.
-It can be installed via ``pip install pytest``.
-It is recommended to install this package in `virtual environment`_.
+To run these python based tests, ``pytest`` and a few other dependencies need to be installed.
+They can be installed via ``pip install -r Examples/Python/tests/requirements.txt`` from the repository root.
+It is recommended to install these packages in `virtual environment`_.
 You can then simply run ``pytest`` from the repository root.